-Although we won't have the opportunity to welcome you on campus this April for Drexel's Admitted Students Days, we'd like to invite you to take part in a special virtual experience for our new Dragons: the exclusive This Is Your Moment website.
-And we encourage you to return to the website throughout April, as we will be continually adding new features to help you explore what your future as a Dragon will look like.
+Although we haven't had the opportunity to welcome you on campus for our admitted students events over the spring and summer, we'd like to invite you to take part in a special virtual experience for our new Dragons: the exclusive This Is Your Moment website.
+Whether you're joining us as a first-year or transfer student, this great resource will help you explore what your future as a Dragon will look like.

 This Is Your Moment

 Drexel's campus is currently closed as part of the University's response to the coronavirus (COVID-19); however, Drexel Admissions staff are working remotely and available to assist you!

 You can connect during our all-day chats and virtual information sessions, email at email@example.com, or reach out directly to your undergraduate admissions representative.

 Drexel offers a number of part-time options to fit your schedule:

 For students who require more flexibility, Drexel offers several undergraduate degrees on a part-time basis, including several evening programs.

 Take a closer look at the criteria Drexel takes into consideration when determining admission, including previous experience and academic performance in relation to your desired major and essay.

 We know there are many factors to consider in the college selection process, not the least of which is the financial investment you are soon to make.
 We realize this investment in your future requires careful planning.

 Take a tour of Drexel before you even set foot on campus.